 The funds are now on their way to your bank account.

-You can now view the transaction details in your Wallet.
+You can now view the transaction details in your wallet.

 Frequently asked questions

-Is my Wallet a bank account?
+Is my wallet a bank account?

 No. It’s an e‑money Wallet.
 Your balance is safeguarded (segregated and not lent out), but it’s not a bank deposit, and deposit insurance schemes don’t apply the same way as banks.
 Region‑specific protections may apply (e.g., FDIC pass‑through in the U.S.).